reiver/guide-postfix-notation/chapters/postcalc_1/README.md

 At this point, what is on the _stack_ is — `[12345 2333]`

-Notice that there `2222` and `111` were removed from the top of the stack, and they were replaced by a `2333`.
+Notice that the `2222` and `111` were removed from the top of the stack, and they were replaced by `2333`.

 The `2333` on there is the result of `2333 = 2222 + 111`